 A tripod is essential for sharp images especially if you shoot at lower natural light conditions.
 My Manfrotto Action Tripod is being with me from the very beginning.
 I love it so much but later on I will definitely upgrade for a robust one with the boom-arm option.
 Otherwise a tripod is essential for sharp images especially with low or controlled natural light conditions.

 My workflow mostly happens at night so I cannot rely on natural light all the time.
 I tried a cheap led panel first, but its battery life was ridiculously low so I've returned it after 2 days of struggling.

 I spend hours with styling and shooting different projects so I’ve exchanged to this bulb-based continuous light I can plug into a socket and won’t let me down as easy as the ones with battery and it comes with its own softbox, so you (propably) won't need additional diffusing materials.

 I’m very often focusing on actions when I’m shooting food, so I needed an upgrade.
 This is how it happened that I’ve introduced off-camera flash to my workflow.
 I use this Godox flash with this trigger.

 I use the official Canon EOS Utility 3 software for tethered captures while keeping my camera on the tripod I can modify my scene real time which provides repeatability, which is crucial.
 My camera can connect to my laptop wireless, but I’ve found it slows down the processing at motion captures when I have to take multiple images in short period of time, so I’ve invested in a TetherPro cable.

-I have a reflector set that contains a diffuser too.
+I have a 5-in-1 collapsible reflector set that contains a diffuser too.
 For food photography, I mostly use the diffuser plus the white and black reflectors.
 Silver is rarely in use, the gold is not too handy when you shoot food since it’s negatively affecting the white balance, but it could be great for specific portraits.